sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 ---
 IceBox

-- *** CHANGE SO YOU LOG IN IN ABOUT ME- EVERYONE SHOULD BE ABLE TO ACCESS WEATHER WITHOUT LOGGING IN***
 - Page Responsiveness - make it work for different screen sizes
 - you may have noticed, what happens if our current day is less than 150? since the lunar phase takes 29.5 days, we can essentially loop it.
 - function loop it over after final new moon phase in decemeber.